Mariano-Florentino Cuéllar: California Supreme Court

-Cuéllar served on the Supreme Court of California from January 2015 until November 2021.
-His record has been described as reflecting a “practical view of the law that shows in both his questions during hearings and in his written rulings.”
-Cuéllar "wrote some of the court’s highest profile rulings and led an effort to break down language barriers in courthouses throughout the state."
+Cuéllar served on the Supreme Court of California from January 2015 to November 2021.
+His record has been described as reflecting a "practical view of the law that shows in both his questions during hearings and in his written rulings".
+Cuéllar "wrote some of the court's highest profile rulings and led an effort to break down language barriers in courthouses throughout the state".
 His opinions include:

 In re Kenneth Humphrey (2021), finding unconstitutional the practice of conditioning an arrested person's freedom solely on whether the person can afford to post bail.

 United Auburn Indian Community v.
-Newsom (2020), holding that California’s Constitution and separation of powers jurisprudence allow the Governor of California to lawfully participate in a cooperative federalism arrangement administered by the U.S. Department of the Interior because of "the Governor's historical practice of concurring under a variety of federal statutes, the legislatively enacted expectation that the Governor represent the state's interests in negotiations or proceedings involving the federal government, and the absence of any explicit constitutional or statutory limits on the Governor's power to concur[.]"
+Newsom (2020), holding that California's Constitution and separation of powers jurisprudence empower the governor to represent the state in matters involving the federal government, including by lawfully participating in a cooperative federalism arrangement administered by the U.S. Department of the Interior, because of "the Governor's historical practice of concurring under a variety of federal statutes, the legislatively enacted expectation that the Governor represent the state's interests in negotiations or proceedings involving the federal government, and the absence of any explicit constitutional or statutory limits on the Governor's power to concur".

-SoCalGas Cases (2019), ruling that businesses impacted by the release of methane and other gases from the massive Aliso Canyon gas leak cannot recover in negligence for purely economic losses, because recovery for such losses generally requires a “special relationship” and “the ripple effects of industrial catastrophe on this scale in an interconnected economy defy judicial creation of more finely tuned rules.”
+SoCalGas Cases (2019), ruling that businesses affected by the release of methane and other gases from the Aliso Canyon gas leak cannot recover in negligence for purely economic losses, because recovery for such losses generally requires a "special relationship" and "the ripple effects of industrial catastrophe on this scale in an interconnected economy defy judicial creation of more finely tuned rules".

 De la Torre v.
-CashCall (2018), concluding that interest rates on consumer loans can be so high that they become “unconscionable” and therefore void under California law.
+CashCall (2018), concluding that interest rates on consumer loans can be so high that they become "unconscionable" and therefore void under California law.

 T.H. v.
 Novartis Pharmaceuticals (2017), finding that a manufacturer of a brand-name drug may be liable for injuries blamed on chemically equivalent generic drugs manufactured by other companies, even if the original manufacturer divests itself of any interest in the brand-name drug.

 Association of California Insurance Companies v.
 Jones (2017), finding that the California Insurance Commissioner has broad authority under the Unfair Insurance Practices Act to establish standards governing estimates of the replacement costs for homes destroyed by wildfires and other threats.

 People v.
-Buza (2018)(dissent), disagreeing with the court majority's ruling that California could constitutionally impose a requirement, without further judicial process, that all felony arrestees provide DNA samples to the state upon arrest and explaining why California courts have a continuing responsibility to interpret and apply relevant state constitutional provisions even when related federal constitutional provisions exist.
+Buza (2018, dissent), disagreeing with the majority's ruling that California could constitutionally impose a requirement, without further judicial process, that all felony arrestees provide DNA samples to the state upon arrest and explaining why California courts have a continuing responsibility to interpret and apply relevant state constitutional provisions even when related federal constitutional provisions exist.

 In his dissent in Cleveland National Forest Foundation v.
-San Diego Association of Governments (2017), he concluded that San Diego’s multi-decade regional transit plan did not adequately disclose its failure to contribute materially to the achievement of California’s greenhouse gas emissions reduction goals to avert climate change, despite the feasibility of reasonable alternatives that could have achieved greater compliance with California’s climate related goals.
+San Diego Association of Governments (2017), Cuéllar wrote that San Diego's multi-decade regional transit plan did not adequately disclose its failure to contribute materially to the achievement of California's greenhouse gas emissions reduction goals to avert climate change despite the feasibility of reasonable alternatives that could have achieved greater compliance with California's climate related goals.